fab2s/dt0/README.md

 ## Validation

 `Dt0` comes with full validation logic but no specific implementation.
 For a fully functional implementation example, see [Laravel Dt0](https://github.com/fab2s/laravel-dt0)

+## Exceptions

+`Dt0`'s exception all extends [`ContextException`](https://github.com/fab2s/ContextException) and do carry contextual information that can be used in your exception logger if any.

 ## Requirements